11th January MMXX

 24th January MMXX

-The instructions are fairly straight forward and there are bits supplied to help you with the spacing but what the instructions do not mention is that this is a lot easier with a roll of masking tape to hold bits together while they glue.
+The instructions are fairly straight forward and there are bits supplied to help you with the spacing but what the instructions do not suggest is that this is a lot easier with a roll of masking tape to hold bits together while they glue.

 Again, I am modifying things a bit.
 The kit comes with a vent for the roof but the instructions just show it being added to the top instead of being a functional “mollicroft” which often had windows for extra light.
 You can see the position of the non functional vent in this picture.